 Recall x-rays typically consist of bitewings and periapical radiographs.
-Recall x-rays are payable 2 times per 12 months.
+Recall x-rays are payable once every 6 months.

 G. Complete or Comprehensive Series of Radiographic Images

 A complete or comprehensive series is comprised of individual radiographs or a panoramic radiograph plus bitewings.
 The maximum reimbursement for individual radiographs shall be limited to the allowance for a complete/comprehensive series.